Women's bodies are always changing. Sometimes changes that seem normal can be signs of cancer, though.

 6. Changes in Lymph Nodes

 Lymph nodes are small, bean-shaped glands around the body.
 Most changes in them come from common infections.
-But some cancers, including leukemia and lymphoma, can also cause lymph nodes to swell.
+But some cancers, including leukemia and lymphoma, can also cause lymph nodes to swell and/or become tender.

 It's a good idea to see your doctor if you have a lump or swelling anywhere in your body that lasts a month or more, Meyers says.